 The UC Davis MIND Institute is a collaborative international research center, committed to the awareness, understanding, prevention, and treatment of the challenges associated with neurodevelopmental disabilities.

-About our Research Program
+Join our Research Community

 The MIND Institute is uniquely positioned to take advantage of the outstanding expertise at UC Davis.
-The University offers robust programs in biological, environmental, medical and toxicological sciences.
+The university offers robust programs in biological, environmental, medical and toxicological sciences.

 RESEARCH CLINIC SICK POLICY

 The MIND Institute values the health and safety of its patients, research participants, employees, students, and visitors.
 We ask that if you have an appointment and are experiencing flu like symptoms or other infectious symptoms, please call ahead before visiting the MIND Institute.
 You may be asked to reschedule your appointment.
 Our staff will implement these safeguards as conditions warrant.
 We appreciate your understanding.